The $v_n$-periodic Goodwillie tower on Wedges and Cofibres: Divergence on Moore Spaces

 Now say $N$ is a finitely generated graded module as in the previous definition equipped with a differential $d$ of odd degree, i.e., $d = d_0 \oplus d_1$ with

 Then clearly $\chi(H_*(N, d)) =\chi(N)$ since

 \begin{proof}[Proof of Lemma \ref{lem:Moorelayers}] It suffices to show that infinitely many Goodwillie layers of $M^\ell$ have nonvanishing (completed) $p$-adic $K$-theory (e.g. compare 3.7 of \cite{bousfieldtelescopic}).
-Let $n$ be a \textit{prime} and consider the filtration of $\mathbf{D}_n M^\ell$ given by Lemma \ref{lem:filtrationGoodwillie}, i.e., we take $E=F=S^\ell$ and $f$ the multiplication by $p$.
-Since by \cite{2} the $v_1$-periodic Goodwillie tower of a sphere becomes constant after stage $p$ or $2p$ (depending on the parity of $\ell$), we know that for $n > 2p$ the $k=0$ graded piece of that filtration is null.
+We will achieve this by analyzing the $K$-homology of $\mathbf{D}_n M^\ell$ and showing that it is a graded $\mathbb{F}_p[u^{\pm 1}]$-module of non-zero Euler characteristic for infinitely many values of $n$.